KamilKasz/Calpuff-date-change/README.md

 Current script works well with the version of CALMET/CALPUFF approved for US-EPA, there could be some inosistences with newer versions (for example input of CALMET were changed a little), but it generally should work

 Future plans:
-- Improving structure of the code (creating more functions for example)
+- Improving the structure of the code
 - Adding the posibility to change multiple files at once
 - Making the script working correctly for all versions of Calmet/Calpuff
 - Create a GUI